LorenData/ECGrid-API/README.md

 [Legacy Forum Q & A](https://github.com/LorenData/ECGridOS_API/wiki/Legacy-Forum-Q-&-A)

+_Example Projects_

+SOAP ECGridOS API v4.1 .NET Framework 4.8 Console App - Example of use for the .Net Framework using a Web Reference.
+SOAP ECGridOS API v4.1 .NET 6 Console App - Example of use for .Net 6 using a SOAP ServiceModel.
+HTTP ECGridOS API v4.1 .NET 6 Console App - Example of use for the .Net 6 using HTTPClient.
+HTTP ECGridOS API v4.1 .NET 6 Console App WebClient - Example of use for the .Net 6 using deprecated WebClient.

 # Unified AS2 via ECGrid APIs

 Programmable AS2 support for building a community of trading partners.
 This is As2 built for operators at scale and large enterprises deploying secure communications or require compliance to trading partner requirements.
 This hosted offering provide global connectivity, archiving and visibility support through the EGrid API library.